-Cycling drunk on a non-motorised vehicle is an offence, if the cyclist causes danger to other road users.
-A drunk cycling offence is punishable by fine or up to three months of imprisonment.
-There is no alcohol limit for cyclists in Finnish law.
-Some European countries have such limits in place.
+In Finland cycling drunk is an offence, if the cyclist causes danger to other road users.
+The offence is punishable by fine or up to three months of imprisonment.

-Proactive cyclists take other road users into account and signal their intentions.
-Cyclists have a duty to indicate when turning and give audible warnings (by e.g. ringing the bell), which also improves the cyclist’s own safety.
+Cyclists have a duty to indicate when turning and give audible warnings (by e.g. ringing the bell) when needed.

 - At least one effective braking device.
 Bicycles that are designed for transporting cargo or passengers must have two separate braking devices.
 Two devices are also required if towing a bicycle trailer and in bicycles with more than two gears.